SeekyCt/spm-loaders/README.md

     - For compatibility with saveloader, this limits the size to 0x800 bytes
 - This loads the file "./mod/rgX.rel" from disc if it exists, and falls back to "rgX.rel" in the save file if it doesn't
     - Where `rg` is `eu`, `us`, `jp` or `kr` for the region of the game, and `X` is 0-2 for the revision of the game
-- The following defines should be given when building:
-    - IMPLEMENTATION_TYPE: type of implementation this is being built for use in
-    - IMPLEMENTATION_VERSION: version of implementation this is being built for use in
 - The rel is placed on the unused MEM1 heap (id 2) if there's space, or the main MEM1 heap (id 0) otherwise

 ## Save Exploit Implementation